 Soon it will be submitted, the interview invites will hopefully roll in and the next stage will begin.

 The #justaFP project from the U of Manitoba Family Medicine Interest Group profiles family practitioners.
 It is an effort to combat negatives attitudes towards the specialty and choosing to be “just” a family doctor.
 I was recently profiled and spoke of my journey through medical school along with my choosing Family Medicine and reactions to that choice.
 Check it and other profiles out: “just” a family physician

-My match moment: Change a soiled diaper, look at the clock and realize it is 12:10, check my results, put on music, and dance with my son.
+My Match moment: Change a soiled diaper, get a text asking about Match results and look at the clock and realize it is after noon.
+Check my results, put on music, and dance with my son.

 I’m leaving Western and joining McMaster’s Family Medicine program.
 A lot of thought went into choosing this path and my ranking of sites, it should be a great fit.
 Now to find a place to live and move for July.